 Today I’d like to help you start getting the right kind of sleep.
 There are several aspects of your nightly ritual you might be overlooking with the stress of work and family.
 Many of these are subconscious tricks your body uses when it’s relaxed, but a stressed mind won’t think about.

 First, check your positioning.
 When you wake up in the morning, what position do you wake up in?
 This is most likely the position your body finds comfortable.
 If you’re going to sleep in a vastly different position than you wake up in, this suggests a lot of frustrated movement while you sleep.
 If, for example, you wake up on your side and go to sleep on your back, this suggests at least once where your body’s position interrupted some much needed rest.

 Second, let’s take a look at one of the most important aspects of relaxation – breathing.
-After you’re done getting ready for bed, between the time your head touches the pillow and you begin the first stage of sleep, focusing on breathing can be particularly helpful to quieting your mind and works in perfect conjunction with our entrainment therapy.
-Don’t forget to check out our comprehensive Sleep Package.
+After you’re done getting ready for bed, between the time your head touches the pillow and you begin the first stage of sleep, focusing on breathing can be particularly helpful to quieting your mind and works in perfect conjunction with brain wave entrainment therapy.

 To focus on your breathing, inhale gently through your nose and exhale through your lips.
 The movement should be fluid, gentle, calming, and quiet.
 As you inhale, picture your lungs filling with positive life affirming and pleasant energy that passes through your whole body.
 (White Light is good enough.
 Surrounding yourself with gold light while breathing in the white is even better.)

 And when you exhale, picture your breath as the grip you have on daytime cares.
 As you exhale them, you are releasing the grip you have on them and subsequently releasing the grip they have on you.